VarData/sm_ds/intvw.md

 4. How to select feature?
 What was the reason behind selecting experience range as feature.
 5. PCA, Dimensionality reduction.
 6. Which model did you built (Decision Tree, Logistic Regression, Random Forrest.

+7. What are some imputing algorithms to replace missing values from data set?